opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 <!-- PARAMETERS-DETAILS BEGIN -->
 <!-- NOTE!
 This section is auto-generated.
 Do not change, change doc in code instead. -->

+<h3 id="configVersion">configVersion</h3>

+**Since version:** `na` ∙ **Type:** `string` ∙ **Cardinality:** `Optional`  \
+**Path:** /

+Deployment version of the *router-config.json*.

+The config-version is a parameter which each OTP deployment may set to be able to query the OTP server and verify that it uses the correct version of the config.
+The version should be injected into the config in the (continuous) deployment pipeline.
+How this is done, is up to the deployment.

+The config-version have no effect on OTP, and is provided as is on the API.
+There is no syntax or format check on the version and it can be any string.

+Be aware that OTP uses the config embedded in the loaded graph if no new config is provided.

 <h3 id="requestLogFile">requestLogFile</h3>